-Click here to read the details and to submit your residency application for any of the spaces detailed above.
-You will receive a response within 2 weeks.
+Click here to read the details and to submit your residency application.

 TOHU offers professional artists, artist collectives and non-profit organisations access to its venue to support a project which writing, staging, set design and casting phases have been previously developed.

 This type of residency aims at supporting the very last stages of the artistic process such as lighting design and sound effects.